Sambar Powder Recipe | Sambar Podi

 We always have Rasam Podi, Sambar Podi and Dosa Milagaipodi always stored in a Tamil Brahmin's Kitchen.

-This South Indian Sambar Powder is a special blend of commonly available spices like coriander seeds, tuvar dal, chana dal, mustard seeds, urad dal, black pepper, methi seeds and dried red chilli.
-Together they add a exceptional flavor to your sambar.
+This South Indian Sambar Powder is a special blend of commonly available spices like coriander seeds, tuvar dal, chana dal, mustard seeds, urad dal, black pepper, methi seeds, and dried red chili.
+Together they add an exceptional flavor to your sambar.

-This Sambar Powder will come handy to make Instant Sambar or Tiffin Sambar, to serve with your tiffin recipes.
+This Sambar Powder will come in handy to make Instant Sambar, Tiffin Sambar or Vatha Kozhumbu to serve with your tiffin recipes.

-However, following the hand written recipe from my recipe book, I have make Sambar Powder at home a few time, and they were just as the experts in a Palakkad Cuisine would make.
+However, following the hand written recipe from my recipe book, I have to make Sambar Powder at home a few times, and they were just as the experts in a Palakkad Cuisine would make.

 You may also love these authentic recipes from Palakkad Cuisine